Gerhard Hirschfeld

 Gerhard Hirschfeld (born 19 September 1946 in Plettenberg, Germany) is a German historian and author.
-He was director (between 1989-2011) of the Stuttgart-based Bibliothek für Zeitgeschichte / Library of Contemporary History, and has been a professor at the Institute of History of the University of Stuttgart since 1997.
-In 2016 he also became a visiting professor at the Institute for International Studies, University of Wuhan/China.
+From 1989 to 2011, he was director of the Stuttgart-based Bibliothek für Zeitgeschichte / Library of Contemporary History, and has been a professor at the Institute of History of the University of Stuttgart since 1997.
+In 2016 he also became a visiting professor at the Institute for International Studies, University of Wuhan (China).

 Education and career

 Hirschfeld studied History, German literature (Germanistik) and political science (Staatsexamen 1974) at the Ruhr University Bochum and the University of Cologne.
 He was a lecturer at University College Dublin from 1974 to 1975.
 Hirschfeld received his Ph.D. from Heinrich Heine University Düsseldorf, 1981.
 He was assistant to Professor Wolfgang Mommsen at Düsseldorf University, 1977–1978.
 From 1978-1989, Hirschfeld was a Fellow with the German Historical Institute London.

 Hirschfeld was director of the Library of Contemporary History in Stuttgart from 1989-2011, and professor at the Institute of History, University of Stuttgart (since 1997).
 In 2016, he was appointed visiting professor at the Institute for International Studies, University of Wuhan in China.
 From 1990 to 2000, he was chairman of the German Committee for History of the Second World War, and president of the International Committee for the Study of the Second World War from 2000 to 2010.

 His historical fields of interest (research, teaching and writing) include the History of the First and the Second World War, 20th Century History of the Netherlands, and the History of Emigration from Nazi-Germany after 1933.

 Hirschfeld has written and edited more than 50 books and 100 articles and has lectured at numerous universities and conferences in Europe, USA, Canada, Israel, Australia, Japan and China.